Eating and drinking in Spain

 Spirits and shots

-You should order spirits by brand name, since there are generally less expensive Spanish equivalents for standard imports, or simply specify nacional.
+You should order spirits by brand name, since there are generally less expensive Spanish equivalents for standard imports, or you could simply specify nacional.
 Larios gin from Málaga, for instance, is about half the price of Gordon’s.
 Measures are staggeringly generous – bar staff generally pour from the bottle until you suggest they stop.
 Long drinks include the universal Gin-Tónic and the Cuba Libre (rum and Coke), and there are often Spanish Caribbean rums (ron) such as Cacique from Venezuela or Havana Club from Cuba.